Wainggan/calico/README.md

 # calico

-simple reverse inheritance state machine library for gamemaker
+A simple reverse inheritance state machine library for gamemaker

-it has a simple api to create simple state machines:
+It has a simple api to create simple state machines:

 ```gml
 state = calico_create()